 The way they talk about their businesses are virtually indistinguishable.
 Both CEOs clearly believe in a much higher purpose for their two companies than what can be put on a quarterly report.

 Each company also takes care of its employees, ranking among the top in best places to work.
 Facebook took the top spot for large companies in the Business Insider’s 2015 list.
 Etsy ranked sixth among small to mid-sized businesses in 2015, according to Business Insider.
 Contrast that with Amazon, the company most often associated with a potential Etsy takeover, and its reputation as a notoriously difficult place to work.

 These are just a few examples, but the values of Facebook and Etsy appear at least on the surface to already be aligned.
 I believe that is extremely important for a successful merger between two companies and it has to be considered.

 Finally, Zuckerberg has shown he is not afraid to pull the trigger on billion dollar acquisitions, even if at the time it has Wall Street folks scratching their heads.
 Instagram was bought for $1 billion, Oculus for $2 billion and WhatsApp for a staggering $19 billion.
 It is hard to say what size offer Etsy might bring, but if the past is any indication of what Facebook might pay for a company like Etsy, it could mean significant upside even from here.

 I am not an investment advisor.
 These are my opinions.
-I own shares of ETSY and FB. am bullish on both stocks, but please do your own research before investing in any individual stock.
+At the time I wrote this article, I owned shares of ETSY and FB and was bullish on both stocks, but please do your own research before investing in any individual stock.

 follow me on Twitter @cabbageblog